pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 = 1.5.8 =

-* Fix - Handled an issue that authentication failure causes the settings page stuck in loading
+* Fix - Handled an issue that authentication failure(Pardot API Error Code 184) causes the settings page stuck in loading

 = 1.5.7 =